Card Issuer

 Federal Bank:

 Federal Bank is another major private sector bank in the country headquartered in Kochi.
-The bank has a customer base of over 10 million and more than 1,250 branches spread across different states in India.
-As of June 2022, there are over 2.3 lakh active Federal Bank credit cards in the country.
+The bank has a customer base of over one crore and more than 1,370 branches spread across different states in India.
+As of January 2024, there are over 9.1 lakh active Federal Bank credit cards in the country.

 Citibank:

+Citibank India, or Citi India, is a subsidiary of the US-based multinational financial conglomerate Citigroup.
+In March 2023, Citibank India was acquired by Axis Bank.
 Citibank currently offers only eight credit cards to its Indian customers.
-As of June 2022, with over 25 lakh active credit cards, Citibank is the sixth-largest credit card issuer in the country.
+As of January 2024, with over 1.8 lakh active credit cards, Citibank is the sixth-largest credit card issuer in the country.
 Citi Prestige Credit Card and Citi PremierMiles Credit Card are two of the most popular offerings by the bank in the Indian credit card market.

 IDBI Bank: